GabrelBulz/sms_project/ReadMe.txt

     to use the prot, and credentials stored in config file, using the parser

-    It also provides a function that can be called from the api.py called solve_Request_from_api that will return a list of packages sotred in the db with the specified id_node (it returns all the packages stored with that id)
+    It also provides a function that can be called from the api.py called solve_request_from_api that will return a list of packages sotred in the db with the specified id_node (it returns all the packages stored with that id)